Climate change produces massive rains that are overwhelming the capacity to adapt.

 • Parts of Kathmandu were underwater at the end of September after more than a foot of rain fell in less than three days in an area already sodden from earlier monsoon storms.
 The Nepali capital was cut off after landslides blocked its three main highways, the AP reported.
 The Bagmati River was 7 feet above its “danger level,” according to the research group ICIMOD.

-The physics behind more extreme rainfall are clear.
+These land-use decisions are not helped by the physics behind extreme rainfall.
 A warmer atmosphere holds more water vapor – an increase of 7 percent for each 1 degree C rise in global temperature.

 Today’s global average temperature is about 1.3 degrees C above where it was 200 years ago.
 The IPCC, the UN’s climate science panel, concluded that heavy precipitation will be “more frequent and more intense” with additional warming due to the accumulation of heat-trapping gases like carbon dioxide.